 You have a multitude of tasks to perform during the workshop.
 The success of the facilitator’s effort is dependent upon your skill, knowledge, and abilities as a session leader.
-The role of session leader includes both the traditional role of “Facilitator” discussed below and the role of “Methodologist” discussed on the next page.
+The role of session leader includes both the traditional role of “Facilitator” discussed below and the role of “Methodologist” discussed below.

 You can complete a project without facilitation, but you could also cut your own hair.

 Context is the key responsibility of the session leader, frequently called a facilitator—responsibilities include:

 - Actively listening to the discussion and challenging assumptions.

 - Creating synergy by focusing the group and using your facilitation skills to enhance communications.

 - Ensuring that all participants have an opportunity to participate.

 - Keeping the group on track.